Harold Ruggles-Brise: Second Boer War

-School of Musketry
+Interwar years

-Ruggles-Brise was promoted brevet major on 9 November 1900, and became a regimental major by seniority on 11 October 1902.
+Ruggles-Brise was promoted to the brevet rank of major on 9 November 1900, and became a regimental major by seniority on 11 October 1902.
 On 1 April 1903 he became brigade major of the Brigade of Guards, and simultaneously of the 9th Infantry Brigade.

 Promoted to lieutenant colonel on 20 July 1907, Ruggles-Brise became commanding officer (CO) of the 3rd Battalion, Grenadier Guards, taking over from Lieutenant Colonel Sir Charles Fergusson, which he commanded for the next four years.
+The battalion was initially stationed at Victoria Barracks, Windsor.

 After completing this term he was then briefly placed on half-pay.
-Having been promoted to colonel on 30 August 1911, he was next appointed commandant of the School of Musketry at Hythe in Kent, in succession to Colonel Walter Congreve, a Victoria Cross (VC) recipient who had been a contemporary at Sandhurst many years before.
+Having turned down a job as an instructor at the Staff College, and having been promoted to colonel on 30 August 1911, he was next appointed commandant of the School of Musketry at Hythe in Kent, in succession to Colonel Walter Congreve, a Victoria Cross (VC) recipient who had been a contemporary at Sandhurst many years before.

+The importance of this command should not be underestimated for musketry tactics were synonymous; Hythe was both author and implementer of the doctrine and training needed to prepare the British infantry for the modern battlefield.
+Arguably Harold assumed one of the most important roles in the British Army.

 In 1909 the School of Musketry had advocated that each British infantry battalion should be equipped with six instead of two machine-guns.
 This had been turned down on grounds of cost, so the decision had been made to train the infantry in rapid-fire musketry to make up for the lack of automatic weapons.

 During Ruggles-Brises's command the school played a crucial role in training the instructors who in turn taught the British Regular Army to shoot so effectively that in the early part of the First World War German reports repeatedly credited them with possessing large numbers of machine guns.
 Conversely, Ruggles-Brise has been criticised for delaying the development of anti-aircraft machine-guns in 1912.